SSH

 root@server2:~#

-We were able to make the jumps!
+We have been able to make the jumps!

-Devices with Aliaseslink image 40
+Devices with Aliaseslink image 19

 !cat ~/.ssh/config